jepegit/cellpy/docs/getting_started/installation.md

 This is how to install `cellpy` using conda on Linux.
 Be aware that you might have to install additional packages.

-This includes `libobdc`, that can be installed on Ubuntu like this:
+This includes, e.g., `libobdc`, that can be installed on Ubuntu like this:

 ```console
 $ sudo apt update